 Aside from the lack of stool in the litter box, a constipated kitten may show the following signs:

 - Loss of appetite

-They may also be in the litter box straining and even crying to pass stool, or small and very hard pieces of feces may be produced.
-Pay attention to what you see in the litter box each day so you'll be able to tell when it doesn't look normal.
+They may also be in the litter box straining and even crying to pass stool or may pass small and very hard pieces of feces.
+Pay attention to what you see in the litter box each day, so you'll be able to tell when it doesn't look normal.

 Causes of Kitten Constipation

 - Dehydration can be one cause of constipation.
 This usually happens if a kitten does not have access to a water bowl and it only eats dry food, or during the weaning process when it's transitioning off of its mother's milk.
 The stools that it passes—if any are produced at all—will be small and very hard.

 - Kittens that eat something that causes an obstruction in their stomachs or intestines will be unable to defecate.
 This is common with curious kittens that eat things like ribbons, floss, hair ties, and other household items that are small enough to fit in their mouths.
 The item prevents food from passing or binds up the intestines so that normal peristalsis is unable to move things through the kitten's body.
 Hairballs can also cause a kitten to be unable to defecate.

 - Very young kittens that are not yet weaned need to be stimulated to defecate.
 Mother cats usually do this by licking the rectum of their kittens.
 If a mother cat does not do this, a kitten is likely to get constipated, unless a human is regularly wiping the kitten's rectum to stimulate it to pass stool.

 - Heavy intestinal parasite burdens can cause a kitten to become constipated.
 The worms can become so numerous in the intestines and cause a blockage, prohibiting stool to pass.